Tony Brackens

-Tony Lynn Brackens, Jr. (born December 26, 1974) is a former American college and professional football player who was a defensive end in the National Football League (NFL) for nine seasons.
-He played college football for the University of Texas, and earned All-American honors.
-A second-round pick in the 1996 NFL Draft, he played for the Jacksonville Jaguars for his entire pro football career.
+Tony Lynn Brackens Jr. (born December 26, 1974) is an American former professional football player who spent his entire nine-year career as a defensive end for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the Texas Longhorns, earning consensus All-American honors.
+A second-round pick in the 1996 NFL draft, Brackens was named a second-team All-Pro and selected to the Pro Bowl with Jacksonville in 1999.

-Early years
+Early life

 Brackens was born and raised in Fairfield, Texas.
 He attended Fairfield High School, and played for the Fairfield Eagles high school football team.